 In our 2022 reader survey, San José Spotlight readers told us they want to be more civically engaged and involved in local policymaking.
 Many said our coverage of local government has motivated them to get involved in the city’s decisions, but don’t quite know where to start.

 In this guide, we’ll show you how you can watch, learn and make your voice heard at San Jose City Council meetings.

-Watching City Council meetings
+Watching council meetings

 San Jose must comply with the Brown Act, which governs how public meetings are run and aims to make them more accessible and transparent.
 The city is required to post its agenda at least three days before every meeting.
-A preliminary draft of the council’s agenda will usually be posted by the Friday before the meeting and will be continuously updated until Tuesday when the council meeting takes place.
+A preliminary draft of the council’s agenda will usually be posted by the Friday before the meeting, and will be continuously updated until Tuesday when the council meeting takes place.

 If you want to watch the meeting live, you can do the following:

 - Zoom: You can find a Zoom link to the agenda on the city’s meeting calendar.